Next generation virus/viral vector imaging for antiviral screening, gene delivery and oncolytic virotherapies

-NeoVirTech has developed a breakthrough technology to directly visualize and quantify in real time virus infection and replication in living cells.
-NeoVirTech possesses the exclusive worldwide license for the ANCHORTM technology, a new generation of autofluorescent system allowing the visualization of DNA in living cells.
+NeoVirTech has developed a breakthrough technology to directly visualize and quantify in real time virus/viral vector infection and replication in living cells.
+NeoVirTech possesses the exclusive worldwide license for the ANCHORTM technology, a new generation of autofluorescent system allowing the visualization of viral DNA in living cells.

 The ANCHOR system is composed of two parts:

-- The ANCH sequence: short (from 200NT to 1kb) and unique (non repetitive), it contains sequence that contains nucleation seeds for the binding of OR proteins.
-Insertion of the sequence does not perturb chromatin assembly or create fragile sites in the target DNA.
+- The ANCH sequence: short (from 200NT to 1kb) and unique (non repetitive), the sequence contains nucleation seeds for the binding of OR proteins.
+Insertion of the sequence in the viral genome does not perturb DNA metabolism or virus production.

-Our models are conceived specifically for high content screening campaign.
-We offer several screening models for antiviral discovery in human and animal health and propose screening services using customer models (viral or not) and our internal compound libraries.
+Our models are conceived specifically for high content screening campaign and deep in cell imaging using high resolution microscopy.
+We offer several screening models for antiviral discovery in human and animal health and propose screening services using your own models (viral or not) and our internal compound libraries (1200 FDA approved compounds).
+We can rapidly discover active molecules such as antiviral, vaccine adjuvant, oncolytic modulators and describe for example interaction between a specific oncolytic viral vector with FDA approved drugs.

-NeoVirTech develops custom autofluorescent viruses or viral vectors for a specific application such as antiviral discovery, gene transfer studies, viral based vaccine development, oncolytic vectors and other broad applications, depending on customer’s interest.
+NeoVirTech performs high resolution imaging in living cells of your specific construct to decipher its action.
+We can develop custom autofluorescent viruses or viral vectors for a specific application such as antiviral discovery, gene transfer studies, viral based vaccine development, oncolytic virotherapies and other broad applications, depending on customer’s interest.

 - Viral vector collection and amplification

-- ANCHORTM tagged version of the virus of interest and validation
+- ANCHORTM tagging of the DNA of interest and validation using vector specific markers

-NeoVirTech offers the ANCHORTM technology for internal use by licensing.
+NeoVirTech offers the ANCHORTM technology for internal use in your R&D centers by licensing.

 - Access to the ANCHORTM technology and generation of specific construct if needed